-As an ELA teacher, I admittedly often bypass this holiday.
-There is so much to be completed before our three-day Thanksgiving break.
-And with winter break looming, every moment of instructional time is taken and it is tricky to incorporate “turkey-stuff” into upper elementary instruction.
-However, I found an amazing picture book that is the perfect read aloud for grades 4-8, How Many Days to America? by Eve Bunting.
+As an ELA teacher, I admittedly bypass the turkey-focused lessons.
+There is so much to be completed before our Thanksgiving break.
+And with winter break looming, every moment of instructional time is essential and it is tricky to incorporate “turkey-stuff” into upper elementary instruction.
+However, I do love to share read-alouds with my students and a perfect Thanksgiving story for grades 4-8 is How Many Days to America? by Eve Bunting.

-This story is about a family that is fleeing their country because they live in a village where soldiers arrive at their door and the soldiers led by the government of this country “do not think the way we think,” according to the family’s patriarch.
+This story is about a family that is fleeing their country.
+They live in a village where soldiers led by the government of their country arrive at their door.
+They are soldiers that “do not think the way we think,” according to the family’s patriarch.
 The family leaves all of their possessions and on a wing and a prayer, take a boat across the ocean to America.

 It is a dangerous and scary journey, but after much time at sea, the family arrives in America.
 The author, Eve Bunting, never tells the readers from which country the family is fleeing, but it is the perfect text for students to make inferences based on what they know about geography.
 The family arrives in America on Thanksgiving Day and is able to celebrate with others with a special Thanksgiving meal.
 It is an amazing story to share with students about immigration to help them better understand that these people are willing to risk their lives to get out of their current living situation in other countries in order to make a new life, out of nothing, in America.

 While it can stand alone as its own perfect read aloud and invoke great discussion about all we have to be thankful for as American citizens, it can be utilized with other great stories of immigration as well.
-In our 6th grade Reading Street text there is a story called Viva New Jersey about a Cuban family that has started a new life just outside of New York City.
-This would be the perfect text to share with students in order to help them make text-to-text connections between the two stories.
+Grab this organizer to help with tracking student thoughts about the story.

 Because I am a bit ashamed for not doing more Thanksgiving-themed stuff with my “big” kids, I created this The Gift of Time Reader’s Theater Fun Pack.
 I adore using reader’s theater scripts with my students because my 6th graders love to perform and many need fluency practice.
 In addition, I also need them to be able to respond to text, use context clues, and write.